samboy2002/SecurityEase-Store/Readme-by-Dapeng.md

   - Support automatic generation of OpenApi docs
   - Using annotations to document APIs makes api docs to be easy to maintain

+## Assumptions & Decisions
+- **Name Search**: Case-insensitive substring matching within words, prioritizing flexibility over strict word boundaries.
+- **Products Relationship**: Many-to-many, as products can be shared across orders (inferred from requirement to return order IDs per product).
+- **Performance**: Utilised @EntityGraph for precision loading of associations; this avoids the "N+1 select problem" while maintaining LAZY fetching defaults to prevent over-fetching unrelated data.
+- **Data Constraints**: No unique constraints on product descriptions to allow flexibility.
+- **Deletion**: Products remain in database even if removed from orders; cascade deletion not implemented to preserve data integrity.
+- **Pagination**: Default page size of 20; can be overridden via query parameters.

 ## Running the Application

 1. **Start PostgreSQL**: